Advancing the Use of Developmental Evaluation at USAID (DEPA-MERL)

-DEPA-MERL conducted a developmental evaluation with Family Care First (FCF) in Cambodia, in service of FCF’s goal of increasing the number of children living in safe, nurturing family-based care.
+DEPA-MERL conducted a DE with Family Care First (FCF) in Cambodia, in service of FCF’s goal of increasing the number of children living in safe, nurturing family-based care.

 - A Study of the Family Care First in Cambodia Developmental Evaluation

 This report provides results from an in-depth mixed-method analysis of a 15-month DE that was conducted with Family Care First in Cambodia.

 - Final Report from the Family Care First Developmental Evaluation